-The books published by SAREM follow.
-You can download some of them for free in PDF format from this page and also acquire printed copies.
+These are the books published by SAREM.
+You may download some of them for free in PDF format from this page, and also acquire printed copies.

-Apart from buying online by credit card (Visa, MasterCard or American Express), any purchase can be made via wire transfer or bank deposit to the following SAREM account:
+Besides online purchase by credit card (Visa, MasterCard or American Express), any purchase can be made via wire transfer or bank deposit to the following SAREM account:

 SAREM Current Account

 Please notify SAREM’s Treasury of the payment or transfer.
 You will later coordinate the delivery of the purchased items with them.

 Edited by Alejandro Valenzuela, Christopher Anderson, Sebastián Ballari and Ricardo Ojeda, and with the contribution of 49 specialists in the field, this volume is the first book exclusively dedicated to biological invasions by mammals in Argentina.